hastexo/hastexo-xblock/README.md

     * `os_region_name`

-## GateOne settings

-GateOne is the web-based terminal emulator used by the hastexo XBlock.
-In order for the XBlock to function correctly, GateOne's configuration must match it in a few key areas.

-In /etc/gateone/conf.d/10server.conf, the following must be set to the same values as the XBlock:

-* `url_prefix`: Where GateOne expects to be hosted: useful if it sits behind a reverse proxy (which is the case by default here).
-This must match the XBlock's `terminal_url` settings.
-The exception is if `terminal_url` is set to a port, such as `:28010`.
-In the latter case, `url_prefix` must be set to `""`.
-(Default: `/terminal/`)

-* `user_dir`: Where GateOne expects to find SSH home directories.
-This value must match the leading path in the XBlock's `ssh_dir` configuration.
-In other words, where `user_dir` is set to `/edx/app/edxapp/terminal_users`, `ssh_dir` must be set to `/edx/app/edxapp/terminal_users/ANONYMOUS/.ssh`.
-  (Default: `/edx/var/edxapp/terminal_users`)

-And in /etc/gateone/conf.d/50terminal.conf:

-* `command`: GateOne allows for custom SSH commands, and the hastexo XBlock makes use of this.
-For the SSH connection from the browser to the Heat stack to be established automatically, the provided `hastexo_connect.py` script will, among other things, download the key from Swift and make it available to SSH.
-You must set `command` to the path where `hastexo_connect.py` is installed.
-By default, it is:
-  `/edx/app/edxapp/venvs/edxapp/bin/hastexo_connect.py`

 ## Creating a Heat template for your course

 To use the hastexo XBlock, start by creating a Heat template and uploading it